 Irish folklore is thousands of years old.
 It offers a variety of myths and legends that have been passed down from one generation to another.
-Irish folklore became even more popular through Bram Stoker’s Dracula, but the Prince of Darkness is just one of many mythical monsters in Irish folklore.
+Irish folklore became even more famous through Bram Stoker’s Dracula, but the Prince of Darkness is just one of many mythical monsters in Irish folklore.

 These stories and tales have stood the test of time, often focusing on the scary mythical monsters that locals claimed to have encountered, according to legend at least.
 In this article, we will explore Irish monsters and Celtic creatures that are both terrifying and fascinating.